bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

     ATOM      6  CB  LYS A   1      63.458  11.567  59.749  1.00  0.00           C
     ATOM      7  HB2 LYS A   1      63.333  12.366  58.879  1.00  0.00           H
     ATOM      8  HB3 LYS A   1      64.435  11.867  60.372  1.00  0.00           H

-## Prepare & Run the task

-1. Upload the data to IPFS
-1. Create a docker image with the code and dependencies
-1. Run the docker image on the Bacalhau network using the IPFS data

 ## Upload the Data to IPFS